turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 ### Let's confirm our theory

-To confirm our theory, let's try a different example that uses regular objects instead of classes.
+To confirm our theory, let's try a different example.

 <section class="call-to-action">
 ### In your notebook